Mindfulness and Meditation

 The butterfly counts not months but moments, and has time enough.

 Meditation Metamorphosis 8 week group offered based on interest.
 Contact us for more information!
+Explore our website to learn about various integrative approaches available upon request to facilitate stress management and mindfulness practice.

 Our sense of reality changes with perception.
 Do you ever notice certain individuals who are facing challenges and yet somehow seem to keep their cool?
 Or others who have a tendency to stress out easily?